 Lucy employed a staff of more than 200 to keep up her grand estate.
-They had their own farm that raised food, along with cattle, hogs, and poultry.
+They had a farm that raised food, along with cattle, hogs, and poultry.
 The estate is now in ruins due to a reputed arsonist’s fire.

 The old ice house still stands today.
 Ships would travel to the Great Lakes and bring back large chunks of ice carved for the ice house.

 Two other notable women of Cumberland were Lucy Carnegie Ricketson Ferguson, (1899-1989), granddaughter of Lucy Coleman Carnegie, and her granddaughter, Janet (Gogo) Ferguson.

 Lucy C. Ferguson, a Carnegie heir, was the owner of Greyfield Inn, now a B&B (and the only place to have a real bed on the island).
 She was the widow of Robert Weeks Ferguson, a state representative.